Constitution of Texas: Article 8: "Taxation and Revenue"

 Article 8 places various restrictions on the ability of the Legislature and local governments to impose taxes.
 Most of these restrictions concern local property taxes.

 Section 1-e prohibits statewide property taxes.
 This Section has been the subject of numerous school district financing lawsuits claiming that other Legislative restrictions on local property taxes have created a de facto statewide property tax; the Texas Supreme Court has at times ruled that the restrictions did in fact do so (and thus were unconstitutional) and at other times ruled that they did not.

 Texas has never had a personal income tax.
-In 2019, the constitution was amended to ban any future income tax, which has the effect of requiring a 2/3 majority of the legislature to vote to repeal the ban.
+In 2019, the constitution was amended to ban any future income tax, which has the effect of requiring a 2/3 majority of the legislature to repeal the ban.
 Previously, the requirement to pass any future income tax was passage by a statewide referendum, which requires a simple majority vote of the legislature to add the question to a referendum.

 In May 2006 the Legislature replaced the existing franchise tax with a gross receipts tax.